abitravers1989/CV/README.md

 ## Hobbies and Interests ##
-- **Cycling** Passionate cycler and yoga-goer.
+- **Cycling and Yoga **
 - **Photography** At its height my business [Instagram](https://www.instagram.com/lebrun_black/) account had over 14k real followers and was achieving an engagement rate of 25-30% which is 21-26% above industry standard.
 It was featured at the Official Vietnamese Tourism launch and in the Singaporean Magazine, Project Periscope.
-- **Tech Start-ups** Attended and presented at conferences in Vietnam and Indonesia including the founder’s meetup in Vietnam.
+- **Tech Conferences and Collaboration** Attended and presented at conferences in Vietnam and Indonesia including the founder’s meetup in Vietnam.